Want to own your own home?

 1. Am I eligible for Downpayment and Closing Cost Assistance?

 Origin SC will review all applications for qualified first time homebuyers, income restrictions apply.
-See our income guidelines to determine if you are eligible.
+To learn more such as income guidelines & eligibility, please visit the Origin Lending page and view the current available products.

 2. What are the fees, if any, for this program?